chouzar/chip/test/guides/as-subject-index.md

 # Chip as a session index

-The main purpose of the process index is to be able to "track" individual subjects through an identifier in your application.
+We may use chip to track individual subjects through an identifier.
 The identifier may be an integer, string or even a union type if you only need few records.

+This pattern would be a way of re-defining chip as an indexed store:

 ```gleam
 import chip